Nikolai Shelgunov

 Shelgunov met M. L. Mikhailov in 1855.
 The two men travelled to London in 1858 and 1859, meeting Alexander Herzen and Nikolay Ogarev.
 Shelgunov returned to Russia and got involved with Nikolay Chernyshevsky contributing to the journals Russkoe slovo, Sovremennik, and Vek.
 He participated in the revolutionary movement of the 1860s co-writing To the Younger Generation with Mikhailov.
 He also wrote the unpublished proclamation To Russian Soldiers From Their Well-wishers.
 He also introduced the Russian public to Frederick Engels' work The Condition of the Working Class in England through his article 'The Working Proletariat in England and France' (Sovremennik, 1861, nos.
 9–11).

+Shelgunov was also the editor of the journal Cause until his arrest in 1881.